EDWARD WALTER "TERRY" R. WAUGH, AIA (1913-1966)

 From 1963-1965, he was Chief Architect for the La Molina Agricultural University of Peru, designing dozens of buildings with American architect Robert Etheridge.

 In North Carolina, he established the School Design Standards for the Department of Public Instruction and designed many Raleigh schools, including Frances Lacy Elementary, Sherwood Bates Elementary, and Daniels Junior High School.
 He was associated with Holloway and Reeves for design of the round Harrelson Hall at NCSU and with Milton Small for the design of the Winston-Salem Coliseum.

 Waugh was also a painter.
 Above is a 1965 impressionist portrait of his daughter Stella, now in the collection of Bill Robertson of Raleigh.
 In October 1965, the year before his March 1966 death of a cerebral hemorrhage, he had a public show of paintings and plans at NCSU.

-at NCSU, the first cylindrical classroom structure ever built
+designed Harrelson Hall at NCSU, the first cylindrical classroom

-courtyard reminiscent of St. Mark's Square in Venice.
-NCSU has
+plaza--a brick-paved courtyard reminiscent of St. Mark's Square in

 Waugh is pictured with George Matsumoto and Joy West, a talented artist who was married to Clifford West.
 The picture was taken in 1945 at a party celebrating their winning the Chicago Herald American International City Plan Competition Grand Prize of $10,000.
 Waugh was partners at that time with Matsumoto and David Geer.